 Resume Tips for Recent Grads

-Like many fresh graduates, you may find yourself with minimal or no professional experience to showcase, apart from perhaps summer internships or volunteer work.
+Entering the workforce after college is a daunting proposition.
+Like many fresh graduates, you may find yourself with minimal experience (besides maybe internships or volunteer work).

 Read: Resume Writing Standards and Best Practices